Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Shirley Serrao - Barclays Capital, Inc.

 Hi.
 Good morning.
 This is actually Shirley Serrao for Lauren Lieberman.
-Just wanted to talk a little bit about non-track channels.
+Just wanted to talk a little bit about non-tracked channels.
 They're clearly emerging as a significant contributor to top line.
 Could you talk about what kind of investments you're making here?
-Is it primarily online and club or are you exploring new channels beyond this?
+Is it primarily online and club, or are you exploring new channels beyond this?
 Is there room to innovate or push further?
 Just some more color would be great.
 Thanks.

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
-The non-track channels would be clubbed, but it would also be online, also big beauty.
-So, you've got three channels there to think about when you're trying to reconcile between non-measured and reported numbers.
-And I would say we treat all channels similarly.
-I mean, obviously, there's some sophistication in digital marketing, which digital marketing also is going to hate while you're (41:31) bricks-and-mortar marketing.
-So I'd say I wouldn't say there's anything in particular we're doing differently, treating those particular retailers than other retailers.
+The non-tracked channels would be club, but it would also be online, would also be beauty.
+So you've got three channels there to think about when you're trying to reconcile between non-measured and reported numbers.
+And I would say we treat all the channels similarly.
+I mean, obviously, there's some sophistication in digital marketing, which digital marketing also is going to (41:31) all your bricks-and-mortar marketing.
+So I wouldn't say there's anything in particular we're doing differently, treating those particular retailers than other retailers.
 Hope that helps you.

 Shirley Serrao - Barclays Capital, Inc.